Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Colorado Homeowners: Act During the NED Period to Keep All Options Open

-The modification window in Colorado is widest during and immediately after the NED recording.
-A professional who works in Colorado foreclosure knows exactly how to use this period to submit a complete application and trigger the protections that give the modification process time to complete.
+The modification window in Colorado is widest during and immediately after the NED recording, when a complete application can attach the dual-tracking protections under C.R.S. § 38-38-103.2 and 12 C.F.R. § 1024.41 and run inside the 110–125 day pre-sale runway.
+A professional who works in Colorado foreclosure knows exactly how to use this period to submit a complete application and engage the Single Point of Contact under § 38-38-103.1.

 A mortgage relief professional reviews your Colorado loan situation, foreclosure stage, and income to identify what options apply and what must happen given the current timeline.